 Statements of Work.
 Subject to the terms of this Agreement, Spreedly will perform the services (the “Services”) that are mutually agreed upon and described in one or more statements of work to this Agreement (each, a “Statement of Work”), each of which will be in form and substance satisfactory to Spreedly.
 Each Statement of Work will be effective, incorporated into and form a part of this Agreement when duly executed by an authorized representative of each of the Parties.
 Each Statement of Work will include a statement of the Services to be performed, a statement of Company’s tasks, responsibilities and obligations with respect to such Statement of Work, any Customizations to be developed thereunder, pricing terms, any special terms and conditions for that specific engagement, acceptance criteria and an estimated timeline completion timetable.
 Each Statement of Work will be subject to the terms and conditions set forth in this Agreement.
 If any terms in any Statement of Work conflict with the terms of this Agreement, the terms of this Agreement will govern.

 Personnel.
-The Parties agree that Spreedly has the sole and exclusive right to make all decisions relating to terms and conditions of each Personnel’s relationship with Spreedly, including, but not limited to, decisions regarding hiring, firing, discipline, reassignment, compensation and benefits.
+The Parties agree that Spreedly has the sole and exclusive right to make all decisions relating to terms and conditions of each Personnel’s relationship with Spreedly, including, but not limited to, decisions regarding hiring, firing, discipline, reassignment, compensation and benefits, except that Company, in its sole discretion, may require that Spreedly remove any Personnel from performing work for Company.
 Subject to the terms and conditions set forth herein, Spreedly reserves the right to terminate its relationship with or reassign any Personnel at any time.
 If Spreedly reassigns or terminates its relationship with any Personnel during the Term, it will notify Company in writing in advance thereof, and will exercise all commercially reasonable efforts to provide a suitable replacement Personnel candidate within such reasonable period of time as will be agreed upon by each of Company and Spreedly.

 Subcontractors.
 Spreedly may from time-to-time in its discretion engage subcontractors to perform the Services; provided that Spreedly will remain liable for any act or omission by its subcontractors that would constitute a breach or violation of the terms of this Agreement.